 AGENTS.md/SOUL.md/USER.md, local notes, persona rules. - State directory (

-agentDir): auth profiles, model registry, per-agent config. - Session store: chat history and routing state under
+agentDir): auth profiles, model registry, per-agent config. - Session store: chat history and routing state in

 Workspace note: each agent’s workspace is the default cwd, not a hard sandbox.
 Relative paths resolve inside the workspace, but absolute paths can reach other host locations unless sandboxing is enabled.
 See Sandboxing.